-Major Belgian cities, in most of Wallonia and some of Flanders, are depleting their renewable water resources at the highest rate in northern Europe, according to data from Aqueduct, the World Resources Institute’s atlas of water risks.
+Major Belgian cities, in most of Flanders and some of Wallonia, are depleting their renewable water resources at the highest rate in northern Europe, according to data from Aqueduct, the World Resources Institute’s atlas of water risks.

 Researchers from the WFI demonstrated that most of inland Belgium suffers from extremely high levels of “water stress”, unseen outside of warmer regions in Spain and Italy.